microsoft/hippocampus/README.md

 This project adds the following additional components:

 * [DataAPI](./dataapi/) - OpenAPI endpoint registered with the Semantic Kernel agent as an additional plugin that can be used by the LLM to answer questions about customer data.
 The DataApi is modeled after a few data sets from a Customer Relationship Management (CRM) system containing customer asset and and sales data, but could easily replaced with any OpenAPI with a well documented swagger definition.
-* [SQL Server](./scripts/deploy/database/sqlserver/) - deployment templates and scripts for a backend database with sample data exposed via the DataAPI
+* [SQL Database](./scripts/deploy/database/sqlserver/) - deployment templates and scripts for an Azure SQL backend database with sample data exposed via the DataAPI.

 # Architecture
 This open-source sample application is intended for use as an education tool or solution accelerator.
 The deployment scripts included will deploy the below basic infrastructure, where the CosmosDB is an optional component for persisting chat session history.